tyntec/api-collection/chat-api/v2/README.md

 Using the channel requires you to request a viber id from tyntec.

+### Video on rich templates

+It's now possible to send as well videos in the header component of rich templates.

+### Text on rich notification templates

+It's now possible to send as well text with a parameter in the header component of rich templates.

+## Changes

+### Length restriction on body component of rich templates

+It's now possible to define up to 1024 characters on the body component of rich templates.

+Previously it was 160.

+**Note** : The length restriction still applies to the hydrate template (template text including parameter replacements).

+## Deprecations

+### Groups API

+WhatsApp decided to deprecate the Groups API 6th of July for new and 6th of October for all WhatsApp business accounts.

+This affects on our side

+ - group management API
+ - sending messages to groups

+WhatsApp announced a replacement but without any timeline yet.

 ## 2.9

 This release introduces the WhatsApp template management API and also APIs to retrieve information about your WhatsApp account and assigned phone numbers.